Williams Lake, Washington, USA

 - Statistics / Weather / Helpful Links

 Looking for Williams Lake WA cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Delighting anglers in eastern Washington, Williams Lake really serves up the trout!
 The long and narrow 320-acre lake is located less than 30 miles from Spokane near the little town of Cheney.
 Although a few homes perch on the northern and eastern shoreline, most visitors arrive at one of the two resorts that serve guests.
 Although Williams Lake has no public beach, one of the resorts offers day passes to its sandy beach for swimming, picnicking and dock fishing and is usually the destination for locals seeking a day at the lake.
 Boats can launch at either resort for a small fee or at the public boat launch.